krishauser/KrisLibrary/README.md

 - An "any" datatype that can contain objects of arbitrary type (based on boost::any).
 - JSON loading and saving via AnyCollection.
 - 2D and 3D math library, including many types of rotation representations (rotation matrix, quaternions, axis-angle).
-- Wide variety of geometries supported: triangle meshes, point clouds, volume grids, and geometric primitives.
+- Wide variety of geometries supported: triangle meshes, point clouds, volume grids, convex hulls, and geometric primitives.
 Supports loading, saving, collision detection, and conversion between types.
 -

 ## Known "cruft"